chadn/toolchat7/README.md

-# 💬 Chatbot 7
+# 💬 Tool Chat 7

-A Streamlit-based chatbot application that uses Together AI's language models.
+A Streamlit-based chatbot application that uses Together AI's language models and supports tool calling.

 Demo the code in this repo here: https://toolchat7.streamlit.app/